Tell Me What You See: Text-Guided Real-World Image Denoising: Background and Related Work

+Due to the statistical differences between simulated noise and real sensor noise, having a real camera-captured dataset is essential for improving real-world denoising performance.
+Several datasets of clean and noisy image pairs were captured and aligned, such as the SIDD \cite{abdelhamed2018high} dataset for smartphone cameras and DND \cite{plotz2017benchmarking} for consumer cameras, both providing raw and sRGB data for benchmarking.
+Capturing clean and noisy image pairs is not trivial as careful alignment is required, and both the camera and the scene must remain static.
+To overcome the challenges of real data acquisition, self-supervised methods have been proposed that use only noisy samples without requiring ground truth \cite{krull2019noise2void, batson2019noise2self, huang2021neighbor2neighbor, ulyanov2018deep, Quan2020Self2Self, zhang2022idr, zhang2023self}.

-DDPM \cite{nichol2021improved, ho2020denoising} is a type of generative model that performs a parameterized Markov chain to produce samples of a certain data distribution after a number of steps.
-In the forward direction, the Markov chain gradually adds noise to the data until it is mapped to a simple distribution (isotropic Gaussian).
-While sampling an image, starting with pure noise from the known distribution, the image is gradually denoised, namely, in the reverse direction of the Markov chain.
-The reverse steps are performed using a trained deep network.
+\textbf{Denoising Diffusion Models} \cite{ho2020denoising,nichol2021improved,croitoru2023diffusion}, are generative models that have gained large popularity in recent years due to their strong capabilities in image generation \cite{rombach2022high, nichol2021glide, dhariwal2021diffusion}, segmentation \cite{amit2021segdiff, baranchuk2021label} and reconstruction \cite{kawar2022denoising, saharia2022palette, lugmayr2022repaint, batzolis2021conditional, saharia2022image, abu2022adir, zhu2023denoising, fei2023generative,croitoru2023diffusion}.
+Diffusion models utilize a parameterized Markov chain to generate samples of a data distribution after several steps.
+In the forward direction, the Markov chain gradually adds noise to the data until it is mapped to a simple distribution (an isotropic Gaussian).
+To sample an image, we reverse the Markov chain, starting with a pure noise image from the isotropic Gaussian distribution and progressively denoise the image using a trained deep network.

+In the context of low-level image restoration, diffusion models have been applied to various tasks, including image restoration for linear inverse problems \cite{kawar2022denoising, chung2023prompt, delbracio2023inversion}, spatially-variant noise removal \cite{pearl2023svnr}, and low-light image enhancement and denoising using physical approaches \cite{yi2023diff, torem2023complex}.
+Additionally, diffusion models have been employed for low-light text recognition \cite{nguyen2023diffusion}.
+Some concurrent works have presented image processing by text instructions \cite{qi2023tip, yan2023textual}, a latent diffusion inverse solver incorporating regularization by text \cite{kim2023regularization}, text-guided super-resolution \cite{chen2023image}, and text manipulations for image reconstruction \cite{lin2024improving, yu2024scaling}.
+While their use of text is similar to our approach, they primarily focus on RGB processing methods and known degradation models, whereas our method targets low-level denoising of raw images with the necessary training modifications for raw data and an unknown sensor noise distribution. \Cref{sec:method} shows that raw denoising is superior to RGB denoising.
-We describe here the main parts of the DDPMs that will be relevant to our process, and for more extensive background details please refer to previous works \cite{nichol2021improved, ho2020denoising, dhariwal2021diffusion}.

-The input data is denoted as $x_0 \sim q(x_0)$ from the data distribution $q$, and the latent steps of the process are $x_1,x_2,\ldots,x_T$ (for T timesteps) such that $x_T$ is pure Gaussian noise.
+Our approach uses denoising diffusion probabilistic models (DDPM).
+We now describe the DDPM parts relevant to our process.
+For more details see \cite{nichol2021improved, ho2020denoising, dhariwal2021diffusion}.
+The clean input data $x_0 \sim q(x_0)$ is drawn from the distribution $q$, and the latent steps of the process are $x_1,x_2,\ldots,x_T$ (for T timesteps).
+At each time step, the forward process is